abhee235/cognito-browser-extension/README.md

 * **Flexibility and Choice:** Cognito offers multiple LLM options, allowing you to choose the best model based on your needs, preferences, and cost considerations.
 * **Boost Your Productivity:** Quickly understand information, communicate across languages, and enhance your writing, all within your browser.

-## Installation

-Once Cognito is published on the Chrome Web Store, you will be able to install it directly from there:

-1. Visit the [Cognito Chrome Web Store listing](https://chrome.google.com/webstore/detail/YOUR_EXTENSION_ID) (replace with the actual link).
-2. Click the "Add to Chrome" button.
-3. Confirm the installation by clicking "Add extension".

-**For development and testing (before publishing):**

-1. Download or clone this repository to your local machine: [https://github.com/abhee235/cognito-browser-extension/](https://github.com/abhee235/cognito-browser-extension/)
-2. Open Google Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right corner.
-4. Click the "Load unpacked" button in the top left corner.
-5. Select the directory where you have saved the Cognito extension files.

 ## Usage

 1.  **Install the Cognito extension** in your Chrome browser.
+2. Allow the extension to access your page once prompt will appear ( WE dont hold any data, if you will use Ollama then your data will be secure because it will never leave out your computer, for other LLMs check their policies).
+3. Go to setting page, configure your LLM provider.
-2. Navigate to any webpage or YouTube video.
+4. Navigate to any webpage, summarizer will start working.
-3. Click the Cognito extension icon in your browser's toolbar.
+5. Click the Cognito extension icon in your browser's toolbar.
-4. Alternatively, you might find options in the right-click context menu or a side panel that appears on the page.
-5. Follow the on-screen instructions to summarize the page/video, translate text, or access writing assistance features.
-6. For Ollama, ensure you have Ollama installed and running on your local machine.
+8. For Ollama, ensure you have Ollama installed and running on your local machine. (there may be one extra step involved viz: how to allow set $OLLAMA_ORIGINS = *, in you local computer, which is required to run ollama model)
-7. For Groq and ChatGPT, you may need to enter your respective API keys or log into your ChatGPT account within the extension's settings.
+ 9. For Groq and ChatGPT, you may need to enter your respective API keys or log into your ChatGPT account within the extension's settings.

-## Contributing

-We welcome contributions from the community!
-If you are a developer and would like to help improve Cognito, please feel free to fork this repository and submit pull requests.

 ## License